ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 67.md

 **Rick**: Sounds like a good idea to me as well.

-**Tim**: Great, let's just make sure to communicate that clearly that EIP Champions / teams should should be looking at ReTestEth and trying to generate the reference test for their EIPs.
+**Tim**: Great, let's just make sure to communicate that clearly that EIP Champions / teams should be looking at ReTestEth and trying to generate the reference test for their EIPs.

 Does anyone else have anything else about testing they want to discuss ?